f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/OCP/Configuring_NNCP_NAD_configs_in_Red_Hat_OpenShift/configuring_NNCP_NAD_configs_in_ocp.rst

 **Step 1.2: External network with an OVS bridge on a dedicated NIC**

-In this step, we will create an NNCP that creates a new OVS bridge **br1** called on the node, using an unused NIC ens224.
+In this step, we will create an Node Network Configuration Policies (NNCP) that creates a new OVS bridge **br1** called on the node, using an unused NIC ens224.

 .. code-block:: python